astralorchid/DeadOS/README.txt

 hardware:
   -usb drive that you don't need
-  -test rig w/ usb booting & bios
+  -32bit test rig w/ usb booting & bios

 no tuts yet bc no time
 no docs yet bc i havent even used all of my api

-running successfully on some version of an AMD athlon XP

 good luck